nrkno/Quibble/README.md

 The `Number` type contains both the parsed double value of the number and the original text representation from the JSON string.
 The reason is that there can be several text representations of the same number (e.g. `1.0` and `1` are the same number in JSON).
 Quibble keeps both in order to compare double values for differences, yet report any differences using the original text representations.

-To get a text description of the difference:
+To get a text description of the difference between the JSON numbers `1` and `2`:

 ```
 JsonStrings.textDiff "1" "2"